 The overall control of the Mortlake Crematorium is vested in 12 elected representatives, three from four London Boroughs: – Ealing, Hammersmith & Fulham, Hounslow and Richmond upon Thames.
 The Board meets at least three time a year.
 The current Councillors on the Board are:

-Ealing: Cllrs Padda (Vice Chair), Raza and Reece
+Ealing: Cllrs Padda (Vice Chair), Dabrowska and Donnelly

-Hammersmith & Fulham: Cllrs Alford, Cartwright (Chair) and Culhane
+Hammersmith & Fulham: Cllrs Alford (Chair) Morton and Smith

 The principal officers reporting to the Board are its Clerk, Treasurer and Superintendent.